Published in General Articles

 - Women in Pain Medicine

-The AAPM Town Hall will take place March 9, 6-7 pm, and will offer an opportunity to discuss the changing landscape of pain medicine with fellow pain practitioners and stakeholders.
+It’s an extraordinary time as the specialty of pain medicine undergoes dynamic changes and endures continuing challenges.
+The AAPM Town Hall will offer an opportunity to discuss the changing landscape of pain medicine with fellow pain practitioners and stakeholders.